 Students who attend CMU/WSP will continue to pay Carnegie Mellon tuition, standard double room fee, and other fees to Carnegie Mellon for the semester in which they are in Washington, DC, and are eligible to receive the same financial aid package.
 To discuss specifics of financial aid packages, please contact The HUB.

 Students will be responsible for their own dining costs.
-The WIHN apartments are equipped with a full kitchen and students will be able to prepare their own meals.
+Student housing is equipped with a full kitchen and students will be able to prepare their own meals.

 Students with strong academic records and financial need who are accepted to the CMU/WSP are also eligible for a Friedman Semester Fellowship, which helps to defray the cost of a semester in Washington, DC.

 The Milton and Cynthia Friedman Fellowship Grants were created through a generous gift from Cynthia Friedman, currently a trustee of the university, in memory of her husband Milton, an alumnus of Carnegie Mellon.
 The grants encourage and support student participation in internships located in the nation’s capital.
 They are designed to foster significant work experiences that complement students’ academic studies and assist them as they make career and graduate education decisions.
 During the fall and spring semesters, fellowships are available on a competitive basis to undergraduates accepted into the CMU/WSP.
 There is no separate application process for the Friedman Fellowship.
 Awards are made by the admissions committee based on the strength of students’ CMU/WSP applications.